cristian-custodio/cristian-custodio/README.md

 - 🔭 I love finding bugs and eliminating them, even if it means a rewrite!
 I love stable code 😄

 ## :man_technologist: What I'm up to?
-- Currently building a business directory web application that leverages internal social media to connect like minded users and local businesses and connect communities toghether.
+- Currently building a business directory web application that leverages internal social media to connect like minded users and local businesses and connect communities together.
 - **Tech Stack:** React, Node, Firebase, GraphQL, and Redux.

 ## 🌱 Skills